Existence of Antiparticles as an Indication of Finiteness of Nature: Modular IRs of the sp(2) algebra

 Analogously, one can construct modular IRs starting from the element $e_0'$ such that

 and the elements $e_n'$ can be defined as $e_n'=(a')^ne_0'$.
-Such modular IRs are analogs of standard IRs where $h$ is negative definite while in the modular case Eqs. (\ref{4}) and (\ref{7}) define the same IRs.
-This is clear from the following consideration.
+Such modular IRs are analogs of standard IRs where $h$ is negative definite.
+However, in the modular case one can easily prove the following statement.